GReAT: A Graph Regularized Adversarial Training Method: Introduction

-The existing literature underscores the effectiveness of unlabeled samples to enhance deep learning performance,~\cite{zhou_learning_2005,zhu_label_prop,belkin_manifold_2006,bengio_label_2006}.
+The existing literature underscores the effectiveness of unlabeled samples in improving deep learning performance~\cite{zhou_learning_2005,zhu2005phdthesis,belkin_manifold_2006,bengio_label_2006}.
 Additionally, studies show that unlabeled data improve adversarial robustness,~\cite{carmon_unlabeled_2019}.
 Motivated by these insights, we propose a Graph-Regularized Adversarial Training method (GReAT) to improve the robustness performance.
 The proposed method utilizes the structural information from the input data to improve the robustness of deep learning models against adversarial attacks.
 The main idea within GReAT is to construct a graph representation of clean data with an adversarial neighborhood, where each node represents a data point, and the edges encode the similarity between the nodes.
 This approach allows us to incorporate the structural information from the data into the training process, which helps create robust classification models.
 To evaluate the effectiveness of our approach, we conduct experiments on data sets: TensorFlow's flower data set~\cite{tfflowers} and CIFAR-10~\cite{cifar10}.
 We compare GReAT with several state-of-the-art methods.
-The results show that the proposed approach consistently outperforms the baselines regarding accuracy and robustness against adversarial attacks.
+The results show that the proposed approach consistently outperforms the baselines in terms of accuracy and robustness against adversarial attacks.
 Our proposed GReAT graph-based semi-supervised learning approach for adversarial training provides a promising direction for improving the robustness of deep learning models against adversarial attacks.
+We list the main contributions of our proposed method below: \begin{itemize} \item GReAT integrates graph structure into the adversarial training process. \item It improves the model's feature extraction performance by including neighboring information. \item The model enhances the learning capabilities of the model by leveraging the underlying structure of the training samples. \item The proposed method shows advantages in the adversarial training method, compared with the state-of-the-art methods, thereby improving generalization and robustness.